Trump says he’ll send National Guard to Memphis, escalating his use of troops in US cities

 NASHVILLE, Tenn.
-(AP) — President Donald Trump said Friday he’ll send the National Guard to address crime concerns in Memphis with support from the mayor and Tennessee's governor, making it his latest expansion of military forces into American cities that has tested the limits of presidential power and drawn sharp criticism from local leaders.
+(AP) — President Donald Trump said Friday he’ll send the National Guard to address crime concerns in Memphis with support from the mayor and Tennessee’s governor, his latest test of the limits of presidential power by using military force in American cities.

 Speaking on Fox News, Trump said “the mayor is happy” and “the governor is happy” about the pending deployment.
 The city is “deeply troubled,” he said, adding, “we’re going to fix that just like we did Washington,” where he’s sent the National Guard and surged federal law enforcement.

-Memphis is a majority-Black city and has a Democratic mayor.
-Tennessee's governor is a Republican.
-Both officials’ offices did not immediately respond to requests for comment Friday.
+Tennessee Gov. Bill Lee, a Republican, confirmed the deployment was coming and said he planned to speak with the president Friday to work out details of the mission.
+He said he was still ironing out the best roles for the National Guard alongside the FBI, the state Highway Patrol, city police and other law enforcement agencies.

-Since sending the National Guard to Los Angeles and Washington, D.C., Trump has openly mused about sending troops to some of the nation’s most Democratic cities — including Chicago and Baltimore — even as data shows most violent crime in those places and around the country has declined in recent years.
+“I’m grateful for the President’s unwavering support and commitment to providing every resource necessary to serve Memphians," Lee said in a statement.
+“Memphis remains on a path to greatness, and we are not going to let anything hold them back.”

-Trump has also suggested he could send troops to New Orleans, another Democratic-run city in a Republican-leaning state.
+The governor’s embrace of Trump's use of the military stood in sharp contrast to Democratic governors in states like California and Illinois, who argue similar deployments undermine local authority and inflame tensions.
+The president has also suggested he could send troops to New Orleans, another majority-Black city led by Democrats in a Republican-leaning state.

 Asked Friday if city and state officials had requested a National Guard deployment -- or had formally signed off on it -- the White House didn’t answer.
 It also didn’t offer a possible timeline or say whether federal law enforcement would be surged in connection with a guard deployment to Memphis, as happened when troops were deployed to Washington.